inspirehep/author.xml/README.md

 <a name="getauthordtd"></a>
 ### How do I get author.dtd and author.xml?
-1. To get the template file author.xml, go to the [author.xml file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml), and save "author.xml" to your own local folder.
+To get the template file author.xml, go to the [author.xml file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml), and save "author.xml" to your own local folder.
 If necessary, follow the picture instructions at [How do I save the file to my folder?](#getauthorxml).

-1. To get the file author.dtd, go to the [author.dtd file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.dtd), and save "author.dtd" to your own local folder.
+To get the file author.dtd, go to the [author.dtd file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.dtd), and save "author.dtd" to your own local folder.
 If necessary, you can do something similar to the picture instructions at [How do I save the file to my folder?](#getauthorxml).

+### How do I fill in the values in author.xml?
+The author.xml file has been designed for collaborations with more than 10 authors.
+For each author and collaboration, you should input the data values for the XML elements according to [Explanation of data value fields in author.xml](#tablexmlelements)

-1. To get the information needed for some of the data values for your author.xml file, go to [Where do I get the information needed for some of the data values?](#infoneeded) to see how to get the ORCID identifier, etc.
+Some of the data values may have to be obtained from elsewhere.
+Go to [Where do I get the information needed for some of the data values?](#infoneeded) to see how to get the ORCID identifier, collaboration ID, etc.

+### How do I validate against author.dtd?
-1. After you have filled in the data values of your author.xml, you should validate the file against the author.dtd file (mentioned in 1.).
+After you have filled in all the data values of your author.xml, you should validate the file against the author.dtd file.
 Go to [How do I validate my author.xml file?](#validate).

-1. Following validation, you will submit the author.xml file as part of your submission to arXiv in a .tar ball.
+Following validation, you can submit the author.xml file as part of your submission to arXiv in a .tar ball.
 The instructions are in [arxiv.org](https://arxiv.org/help/tar).

-1. Please contact us at authors@inspirehep.net if you need assistance.
+Send an email to authors@inspirehep.net if you need assistance.

 <a name="getauthorxml"></a>
 ### How do I save the file to my folder?